 VHA Supports Continuing Education

-The veterinary industry is constantly changing, improving laws and regulations and updating industry standards.
+The veterinary industry is constantly changing, improving laws and regulations, and updating industry standards.
 To provide excellent levels of care, veterinarians and their staff are required to continue their education on an annual basis by earning credits.
 VHA provides opportunities for members to earn their continuing education (CE) credits at low-cost or no-cost options throughout the year.
-The information they learn helps them uphold and improve safety standards, general practice techniques, business strategies and more.
+The the information they learn helps them uphold and improve safety standards, general practice techniques, business strategies, and more.